-Our Compensation Committee currently consists of four members, Mss.
-Nguyen (Chair) and Henshall, Dr. Barnes and Mr. Brudnick, each of whom has been determined to be an independent director under the NYSE American Company Guide.
-Following the Annual Meeting, assuming the election of the director nominees set forth in Proposal 1 - Election of Directors of this Proxy Statement, our Compensation Committee shall consist of three members, Mss.
+Our Compensation Committee currently consists of three members, Mss.
 Nguyen (Chair) and Henshall, and Dr. Barnes, each of whom has been determined to be an independent director under the NYSE American Company Guide.
+Following the Annual Meeting, assuming the election of the director nominees set forth in Proposal 1 - Election of Directors of this Proxy Statement, our Compensation Committee shall consist of the same three members.